How a Trump presidency could lead to a purge at the Pentagon

 During his campaign for re-election, Donald Trump vowed to purge the military of so-called "woke" generals.
 Now that he is president-elect, the question in the halls of the Pentagon is whether he would go much further.

-Current and former US officials say Trump will prioritize loyalty in his second term and root out military officers and career civil servants he perceives to be disloyal.
+Current and former US officials say Trump will prioritise loyalty in his second term and root out military officers and career civil servants he perceives to be disloyal.

 "He will destroy the Department of Defense, frankly.
 He will go in and he will dismiss generals who stand up for the Constitution," said Jack Reed, the Democrat who leads the Senate Armed Services Committee.